BMILAB/PIAS/README.md

 3) Cell markers file,such as: [Pancreas_markers.txt](www/example_data/Pancreas_markers.txt)

-## Public projects:
+## Load projects:
-We have uploaded the test data used in PIAS to [Figshare](https://doi.org/10.6084/m9.figshare.13205924).
+We have uploaded the three public projects in PIAS web server to [Figshare](https://doi.org/10.6084/m9.figshare.13205924).
 Users can find our database and download it by searching title.
-Unzip the zip file and move the RData file to www/task/public to load the corresponding project in PIAS.
+PIAS web server saves all public projects.
+If you want to use these items in the local version of PIAS, you need to download the item, unzip the zip file and move the RData file to www/task/public to load the corresponding project in PIAS local version.